jomarcardoso/angular-vs-react/README.md

 # Angular vs React comparison

-I work with both frameworks and I brought some data and codes comparisons.
+I work with both frameworks and I brought some data and codes for comparisons.

+The conclusion is yours.

 ## Downloads